Clarity-Digital-Twin/brain-go-brrr/TUEV_DIVERGENCE_ANALYSIS.md

 ## The Fix: Two Options

 ### Option 1: Match EEGPT Exactly (Recommended)
-1. Pre-extract 5-second segments around annotated events at 200 Hz (tmin=-2s, tmax=+3s around event).
+1. Extract 5 s event-centered segments at 200 Hz (−2 s to +3 s around events).
-2. Use the TUH referential “-REF” channel set with the reference ordering; do not convert to bipolar (reference conversion is present but commented out).
+2. Use TUH referential “-REF” channels in reference order; do not convert to bipolar (maker’s bipolar conversion is commented out).
-3. Keep unweighted CrossEntropy with label_smoothing=0.1; no explicit class balancing required when using event-only segments and subject-level splits.
+3. Keep unweighted CrossEntropy with `label_smoothing=0.1`; splits at subject-level; no per-class reweighting.
-4. Store segments in a safe cache format (prefer `.pt` tensors with torch.save) alongside a META/index; exact pickles are not required for parity.
+4. Store segments as safe `.pt` tensors with a META/index; parity is about shape/content, not the exact pickle format.
-5. Train with warmup and layer decay as in the reference (warmup_epochs=5, layer_decay=0.65, lr=5e-4, wd=0.05, batch_size=400 distributed across 2 GPUs ≈200/GPU), targeting 20×1000 model input (with a 23→20 learned channel conv if needed).
+5. Train with the reference hyperparameters as set in their script: `lr=5e-4`, `weight_decay=0.05`, `warmup_epochs=5`, `epochs=30`, `layer_decay=0.65`, effective `batch_size≈400` (distributed).
+Model input is `20×1000`, reached via a 23→20 learned channel conv.

 ### Option 2: Redefine the Problem
 1. Acknowledge we're doing temporal event detection (harder)